sidworks-dev/sw-plugin-search-results/README.md

 # Sidworks SearchResults for Shopware 6
-Simple plugin that adds a list with search results to analyse for marketing purposes
+Simple plugin that adds a list with search results to analyze for marketing purposes

 ## Installation
 ```bash